e2eSolutionArchitect/scripts/hashicorp-vault/vault-auth-methods.md

 'token' is the default auth method in the vault.

+Auth methods offers the cababilities to use external authentication service in vault.

 Examples of machine auth methods include AppRole, Cloud-based auth methods, tokens, TLS, Kubernetes, and Radius.
 Examples of human auth methods include Okta, LDAP, GitHub, OIDC, and userpass.

 ```